Kihumba/private-/Phase-C/Python for Web/Curriculum/7 - Django Templates/README.md

 **Skill Description**
 ----------
-To show complete understanding of HTTP and Web services skill, one must have an understanding of the following:
+To show complete understanding of Django Templates skill, one must have an understanding of the following:

 - Django Template Configuration
 - Django Template Syntax